Therapy Dogs & Service Dogs For Mental Health

 There are several different kinds of animal-assisted therapy that these patients can choose from if having an individually trained service dog or therapy dog is not an option for them.
 Some trained therapy dogs accompany their handlers to nursing homes, hospitals, schools, and therapy sessions to provide emotional support to the patients.
 These therapy dogs are called “comfort dogs”.

 The difference between therapy dogs and emotional support dogs is how many people they work with.
 An emotional support animal typically helps one individual, whereas therapy dogs work with multiple people in different settings such as hospitals, schools (especially during stressful times, such as finals week), or disaster areas.
+A therapy dog often plays an essential role in emotional recovery in these settings, offering calm and comfort to those in need.
 The Alliance of Therapy Dogs is a certification program for therapy dogs.
 The benefits of therapy dogs may include improved mood, increased self-esteem, and decreased depression.
+Having a therapy dog nearby can provide not just emotional support but also a sense of safety and well-being, contributing to the overall therapeutic experience.

 Getty/Halfpoint Images